SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 #### 2) Allowing tooltips

-Allow the tooltips in your web pages by inserting this directive in your project:
+The tooltips must be allowed in the web pages by inserting this directive in the project:

 	.directive('tooltip', function () {
 	    return {